michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup

-This is an in-depth, step-by-step guide for developers on how to get started with the Windows Subsystem for Linux, version 1.
+This is an in-depth, step-by-step guide for developers on how to get started with the Windows Subsystem for Linux.

 ![Microsoft and Linux](https://i.imgur.com/GOij8My.png)